Academically exceptional students who have already been accepted to Wilkes University are invited to apply to the Honors Program.

 - engagement with the unfamiliar, including people, places or ideas new to the student.

-- preferential course selection to support honors students’ ambitions when registering for classes;
+- preferential course selection to support honors students’ ambitions when registering for classes that allows Honors students to register before any other group

-- social events such as field trips, dinners and access to notable speakers to connect students with each other and with new experiences and potential mentors beyond campus; and
+- social events such as field trips, international travel, service trips, dinners and access to notable speakers to connect students with each other and with new experiences and potential mentors beyond campus

 - clear and persuasive oral presentation.